The-Social-Proof-Foundation/mys-core/crates/mys-framework/docs/social_contracts/social_proof_of_truth.md

 ---

 Social Proof of Truth (SPoT)
-Prediction-like truth market on posts with split entry: AMM buy (beta) + escrow (1-beta), oracle/DAO resolution, and pro-rata payouts from escrow.
-Integrates with SPT post pools.
+Prediction market for post truthfulness.
+Users bet YES/NO on whether a post is true.
+All bets go directly to escrow.
+Oracle/DAO resolves the outcome, and winners receive pro-rata payouts from the total escrow pool.

 -  [Struct `SpotAdminCap`](#social_contracts_social_proof_of_truth_SpotAdminCap)